tw4l/bitarchivist.net/src/pages/pages/cv/index.md

 See information on software projects [here](/projects/).

 ## Presentations

+"High Fidelity Web Archiving of News Sites and New(s) Media with Browsertrix" (with Ilya Kreymer), IFLA International News Media Conference 2024, remote presentation, 30 May 2024.

 Invited participant, consultative meeting on Governance of AI for the Environment and Sustainable Development, UN Secretary General’s High-Level Advisory Body on Artificial Intelligence (AIAB), online, 20 May 2024.